Jacques Stephen Alexis: Biography

 In 1955, his novel Compère Général Soleil, was published by Gallimard in Paris.
 The novel has been translated into English as General Sun, My Brother.
 He followed up with Les Arbres musiciens (1957), L'Espace d'un cillement (1959), and Romancero aux étoiles (1960).

 More than just an intellectual, Jacques Stephen Alexis was also an active participant in the social and political debates of his time.
 In 1959, he formed the People's Consensus Party (Parti pour l'Entente Nationale-PEP), a left-wing political party, but he was forced into exile by the Duvalier dictatorship.
 In August 1960, he attended a Moscow meeting of representatives of 81 communist parties from all over the world, and signed a common accord document called "The Declaration of the 81" in the name of Haitian communists.

-In April 1961, he returned to Haiti, but soon after landing at Môle-Saint-Nicolas he was arrested.
-He was arrested under a fake name, although he later revealed his true identity.
-He had a sum of roughly $20,000 on him and it is believe by his daughter Florence that he was killed by those who arrested him because of the money.
-He was not taken to the town's main square and was tortured.
-Jacques never made it to Port-au-Prince.
+In April 1961, he returned to Haiti, but soon after landing in Bombardopolis he was arrested.
+He was arrested under the name Joseph Thevenot, although he later revealed his true identity.
+He had a sum of exactly $13,000 on him and he was taken to Port-au-Prince by a Haitian Coast Guard boat and later incarcerated in Fort Dimanche.
+Taken to the Casernes Dessalines to be interrogated by Papa Doc he was never seen again.

-He is survived by his wife Andree Roumer, niece of eminent Haitian poet Émile Roumer, his daughter Florence Alexis and his son, modern Afro-Caribbean artist Jean-Jacques Stephen Alexis (AKA: JanJak II).
+He died in Casernes Dessalines, Haiti, survived by his wife Andree Roumer, niece of eminent Haitian poet Émile Roumer, his daughter Florence Alexis and his son, Jean-Jacques Stephen Alexis (AKA: JanJak II).